arkoc/git-ops-starter/README.md

 ## :office: ABC, Inc.

 ABC, Inc. is a regular or spectacular SaaS startup.
-They are developing their platform mainly utilizing Microsoft technologies, including C#, .Net deployed in Azure App Services, and Azure Functions.
-For some of the external services like Superblocks, as well as some long-running internal jobs, they utilize AKS (k8s).
-Data is mostly stored in a PostgresSQL database (flexible servers managed by Azure); they cache in Redis (managed service by Azure) and send cross-components messages in Azure Service Bus.
-Ah, and also, for one of their data-sensitive components, they use MongoDB Atlas.
-Front-end is written in Typescript, and they use Next.js deployed to Vercel.
-For DNS management, they use Cloudflare; for SSL certificates, they use lets-encrypt; and for logging/monitoring, they use DataDog.
-And for some wired reason, they use Azure DevOps pipelines instead of GitHub Actions.
+They are developing their platform by utilizing following technologies:
+- C#
+- .Net Core (deployed in Azure App Services and Azure Functions)
+- AKS (external services like Superblocks and some long-running internal jobs
+- PostgresSQL database (flexible servers managed by Azure)
+- MongoDB database (managed by Atlas and deployed in Azure)
+- Redis (managed service by Azure)
+- Azure Service Bus
+- Typescript with Next.js and deployed in Vercel
+- Cloudflare
+- Lets-Encrypt
+- Azure DevOps Pipelines
+- Datadog

 ## Story

 Bob, co-founder and a guy with experience with Azure, was handling all these—creating AppServices, configuring App_Settings, Connection_Strings, and DNS verification records.
 All by bare hands.
 It was fun at first.

 But then, as any startup, ABC, Inc. also went through major 2-3 pivots until we started feeling the 'zen' of any startup - "product-market-fit."
 In a startup world, pivot means you had an A idea; now, it's a B. But what does it mean for technical savages like Bob?
 You had the A1 service, referencing the A2 service with A3 Database.
 You had entity names suited and designed for A; the dependencies like A1 -> A2 made sense for A. Now you have to change everything from A to B. You only have time to rewrite/recreate everything.
 You already have some components that don't need to be changed - at least logically, so you end up applying changes only in "UI" and make everything somehow work.
 After a few pivots, you have a lovely "C Idea" UI and "A, B, C, D, E" backend and "A0, A1, B1, b999, 7E, DDD" infrastructure.

 With each day passing, Bob felt more pressure; he slowly released that everything would explode if he didn't do something with this now.
 The next day, after having a horrible night - Bob took a paper - just an MD file and wrote down all requirements for having a better infra world.

 ## Requirements